atoms_skipButton_skipContent

 Curiosity is especially important if you’re hyping a new product, collection, or campaign that hasn’t launched yet.
 But keep in mind that what you spark curiosity about will depend on the purchase intent of your audience segment.

+In the early stages of an email subscriber relationship, you may want to spark curiosity about the more salient points of your brand story or the problems you solve.
 But after you’ve established a relationship and subscribers are indicating higher purchase intent—through website visits, abandoned carts, and more—that’s when you might want to spark curiosity about your actual product releases.

 A word of caution: Just as you wouldn’t enjoy reading a novel without a resolution, email recipients don’t appreciate a curiosity gap that stays open.
 If you’re going to pique curiosity in a subject line, make sure your email copy keeps its promise by satisfying that curiosity.

+If you’re trying to stand out in a crowded inbox, you might think emojis are a good way to get noticed.
 But you may be blending in more than you realize: according to Klaviyo research, 42% of mid-market businesses and 43.5% of SMBs use emojis in their subject lines.

 Here are some quick tips for using emojis in subject lines: